plukacs/lab-governance/README.md

 - 2. devices (anything we could potentially use in a client or internal product project, like a smart watch, but its price is below 100k HUF).

 ##### Policy: Personal usage of company services
-To help the company, you can use the below services paid by the company and reimburse them.
+To help the company, you can use the below services through the company and reimburse them to the company.
 - Travel insurance

 ##### Policy: Financial Liability Accounting